 Like most electrical equipment, all testing and rating data has been established having an ambient temperature of 40 degrees Celsius.
 Operating the filter in an ambient temperature above this should only be practiced when conferring with TCI Technical support to ensure the service life of the filter and the integrity of the filter performance is not in jeopardy.

 The standard V1k product is promoted for use on standard drive applications out to 1,000 feet of lead cable when setting up the system with a given set of drive and wiring parameters.
-Specific applications can reach 3,000 feet (consult factory for applications above 1,500 feet).
+Specific applications can reach more than 1,000 feet (consult factory for these applications).

 Yes, communication options include Modbus RTU over RS485 and EtherNet/IP.
 The HGA now includes a large, 6”, 65k color HMI Operator Interface which allows users to quickly and easily set-up, monitor performance and remotely control the active filter for superior control and performance.